 Within this document the term "Jay Project", "Project", "development", or all other related words collectively represent the project components, activities, or structures that are required to undertake the development of the Jay kimberlite pipe that have not been previously assessed as part of the NWT Diamond Project Report of the Environmental Assessment Panel dated June 1996 or the Report of Environmental Assessment on the Proposed Development of Sable, Pigeon, and Beartooth Kimberlite Pipes February 2001.
+The location of the Jay Project is shown on Figure 1.
+Surface flow from the Misery pit site through Christine Lake to Lac du Sauvage is shown on Figure 2.
 Where this document refers to the "Jay site", that means the area covered by Ekati's mineral claims and mining leases at, adjacent to, or near Lac du Sauvage.